Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You choose a point within range and cause psychic energy to explode there.
-Each creature in a 20-foot-radius sphere centered on that point must make an Intelligence Saving Throw.
+Each creature in a 20-foot-radius sphere centered on that point must make an Intelligence :d20-save: **Saving Throw**.
 A creature with an Intelligence score of 2 or lower can't be affected by this spell.
 A target takes 8d6 psychic damage on a failed save, or half as much damage on a successful one.

 After a failed save, a target has muddled thoughts for 1 minute.
-During that time, it rolls a d6 and subtracts the number rolled from all its :d20-attack: **Attack Rolls** and ability checks, as well as its Constitution :d20-save: **Saving Throws** to maintain concentration.
+During that time, it rolls a d6 and subtracts the number rolled from all its :d20-attack: **Attack Rolls** and :d20-check: **Ability Check**s, as well as its Constitution :d20-save: **Saving Throws** to maintain concentration.
 The target can make an Intelligence :d20-save: **Saving Throw** at the end of each of its turns, ending the effect on itself on a success.

 ### Telekinesis
 *5th-level Transmutation*